 The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

-At Beacon the Tactical Performance and Rehabilitation Program provides comprehensive wellness and fitness programs designed for emergency medical personnel and first responders.
-The program aims to improve the durability, effectiveness, and efficiency of first responders by providing top-quality health and wellness care, taking a proactive approach to help maintain or improve their levels to meet job demands.
+At Beacon the Tactical Performance and Rehabilitation Program provides services to emergency medical personnel.
+The program is a comprehensive wellness and fitness program, modeled after a traditional sports medicine model, designed to meet the needs of first responders and emergency medical personnel.
+The program aims to improve the effectiveness and efficiency of first responders by providing them access to top-quality health and wellness care and maximizing their job performance.

 Program Goals